INSIDE: Roam the Gnome’s Guide to Camp Cove Sydney.

 Disclosure: This article contains affiliate links.
 If you make a purchase after clicking on one of these links, we may receive a small commission at NO extra cost to you.

-- 3 The Camp Cove Beach Sydney
+Guide to Camp Cove Beach Sydney

 Our hunt took us around the houses.